 Please note that this is done with the traffic remaining constant.
 You didn’t invest into higher volume of ads, more content distribution emails, site-wide SEO, or anything else that would grow your traffic.
 You’re just getting more value out of the traffic volume you’re already getting.
 You’re optimizing for $-value of each visitor.

-What Types of A/B Testing Deliver Results?
+4 Types of A/B Tests That Deliver Results

 There are numerous metrics and even areas of data to explore.
 Here are 3 ways we can employ split testing to ensure we have the best conversion rates possible.